 “The first thing is, it’s a good idea to revisit how to handle their cash flow and spending.
 It depends on the dynamics of the couple, and if they didn’t make the decision in haste or were not forced into it, it is easier,” Susan Zimmerman, a consultant at Mindful Asset Planning in Apple Vally, Minn., told BenefitsPro.
 “Since the picture has changed, they made need to adjust their spending or shift it around a bit.”

 Zimmerman’s new book, Mindful Money for Wealth and Well-Being: Help Clients Strike a Balance in Financial Planning, was published earlier this year.

-She said most couples will have to deal with what she calls the "fear factor."
-There is a big mental shift when there are not two paychecks coming in from the work you're both doing,” Zimmerman explained.
+She said most couples will have to deal with what she calls the “fear factor.”
+There is a big mental shift when there are not two paychecks coming in from the work you’re both doing,” Zimmerman explained.
 “Don’t go in guessing.
 Have some analysis of how quickly the money will be depleted and whether it will last long enough to can help you with adjustment to spending.
 What are the compromises we need so we don’t have to literally fear running out of money. “